harmony-one/x/progress/frank-egloff.md

 2024-03-06 Wed: Started researching Peapods Finance.
+They do not share the contracts; the only contract shown is their rewarded token, PEAS.

 2024-03-05 Tue: Checked Voice AI app functionality after malfunctions reports.
 Tested the app live and locally, checked the Sentry log where some issues were found, and discussed them with Aaron; they seem to be isolated issues.
 Will keep monitoring the app in the following days.
 Also, I worked on a [hotfix](https://github.com/harmony-one/h.country/pull/105) on h.country where a private key import was leaked, and the filter was showing full-text tags.